 Residents were eligible for the program if all the following statements were true:

 - You have an existing water softener in your home.

 - You live in the PSSD and are connected to the District’s sewer system through the sanitary district.
-Properties on septic systems are not eligible to participate.
+Properties on septic systems were not eligible to participate.
 If you’re unsure of your eligibility, search for your address on this map.

-How it works
+How it Worked